-The MC2 Lab is located on the second floor of the G.V.
-"Sonny" Montgomery Student Center.
+The MC2 Lab is located within the Success Center inside the L.O.
+Todd/Billy C. Beal Student Success Center.
 The MC2 Lab is set up for students enrolled in Emporium Method math courses so that they may receive individualized help from math instructional staff and student assistants while spending required time in the lab each week in order to fulfill course credit requirements.
 Intermediate, and college algebra courses are offered as Emporium Method.
 The Emporium Method allows students to work at their own pace in the classroom, MC2 Lab, and home settings with guidance, encouragement, and individualized instruction from their math instructors.
 The MC2 Lab is equipped with computers with internet access and printing capability.
-There are also tables set up so that students may access wifi and work from personal devices.
+There are also tables set up so that students may access Wi-Fi and work from personal devices.
 Other math students not enrolled in Emporium Method courses are welcome to utilize the MC2 Lab as space is available.
 The MC2 Lab is open during the fall and spring semesters.
 Hours may vary each semester, depending on the availability of instructional staff.
 Students will be given detailed information concerning the MC2 Lab once enrolled in a math course.
 For more information you may contact the MC2 Lab at (601) 481-1377.